main03/main03/README.md

-Of course.
-Based on your provided list, here is the enhanced version of your README with the new sections integrated.
-I've added them in a logical flow, keeping your existing structure and style.

-The new content is placed under a new "**🤖 AI-Augmented Development**" section and integrated into your existing "**Frontend Development**" and "**Backend Development**" sections.

-***

 # Hi there, I'm Sheharyar Khalid! 👋

 🎯 **Full Stack Developer** | 🚀 **Building Scalable Web Solutions** | 📍 **Based in Pakistan**